erinyounger/opcode/README.md

 - ✨ New features and enhancements
 - 📚 Documentation improvements
 - 🎨 UI/UX enhancements
-- 🧪 Test coverage
+- 🧪 Test coverage improvements
-- 🌐 Internationalization
+- 🌐 Internationalization (i18n)
+- 🔧 Performance optimizations
+- 📊 Analytics and reporting features
+- 🌐 Web server mode improvements

+### Development Setup Tips

+1. **Enable Debug Logging**: Set `RUST_LOG=debug` environment variable for detailed logs
+2. **Use VS Code**: Install the recommended extensions for Rust and TypeScript
+3. **Browser DevTools**: Use F12 in the app to debug the frontend
+4. **Database Viewer**: Use any SQLite browser to inspect the local database

 ## 📄 License